TechsophyOfficial/awgment-package/README.md

 ```
 Please refer to [Troubleshooting](#troubleshooting) for solution to common issues.

-## setup kind for awgment on linux
+## setup kubernetes for awgment on cloud

 Goto the kind-linux-local folder under package repo
 <p/>